objectionary/news.eolang.org/_posts/2022/12/2022-12-02-java-atoms.md

 }
 ```

-Then, make a EO test for your atom:
+Then, make an EO test for your atom:

 ```
 +alias org.eolang.hamcrest.assert-that